KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-genesis-lattice.md

 - 🕳️ **Zenon** — precausal saturation.
 Not "nothing" but the **non-ordinal** ground beyond Zero and Infinity.
 No sequence, no polarity, no measure.
 The trans-structural principle that permits structure rather than originating it.
 - ⚫ **Aion** — the centropic root of L₀; Absolute Potential held in stillness.
 The latent ground containing every pattern in pre-motion repose.
 - ♾ **Khaon** — the dispersive root of L₀; holding latent, motive, and dispersive potential.
-Not entropic in essence but the field-condition through which motion moves toward differentiation.
+Not entropic in essence but the field‑condition through which motion moves toward both differentiation and integration.

 Together Aion and Khaon constitute **Bifurcal Coherence** — the root-structural ground in which both poles are co-present prior to centropic or entropic activation.